Vinicius Balieiro: Santos

 In May 2017, Baileiro moved to Santos, being assigned to the under-20 squad.
 He was assigned to the B-team ahead of the 2019 campaign, training regularly with the first team.
 On 21 July 2020, he was registered for the year's Campeonato Paulista.

 Balieiro made his first team – and Série A – debut for Santos on 14 November 2020, starting in a 2–0 home win against Internacional.
 He made his Copa Libertadores debut ten days later, replacing goalscorer Yeferson Soteldo in a 2–1 away success over LDU Quito.

 Balieiro scored his first professional goal on 9 March 2021, netting the opener in a 2–1 home win against Deportivo Lara.
 On 11 October, he renewed his contract until December 2025.

 Loan to Ituano

 On 2 August 2023, Balieiro was loaned to Série B side Ituano until the end of the year.

-Loan to Chapecoense
+Chapecoense

 On 8 January 2025, after spending the previous campaign without playing, Balieiro was loaned to Chapecoense in the second division, for one year.
-He was an immediate first-choice until suffering a knee injury in February.
+He was an immediate first-choice until suffering a knee injury in February, and signed a permanent deal with the club the following January.

 Personal life

 Balieiro is physically likened to former Brazil national team midfielder Paulinho, being known as Paulinho during his stint at Paulista.
-His younger brother Thiago is also a footballer; a central defender, he also plays for Santos.
+His younger brother Thiago is also a footballer; a central defender, he also played for Santos.